Ayanchowdhury7/monkey_theorem/README.md

 # monkey_theorem
-implement monkey theorem including lettrs, digits, and punctuation. monkey theorem dictates if a monkey has a type writer, he will wrote exactly as Shakesphere's novel.
+implement monkey theorem including lettrs, digits, and punctuation.\n monkey theorem dictates if a monkey has a type writer, he will wrote exactly as Shakesphere's novel.
 But after how many times he can do that. let's see.